demisto/content/Packs/Code42/Integrations/Code42/README_temp.md

+## Overview
+---

-Use the Code42 integration to identify potential data exfiltration from insider threats while speeding investigation and response by providing fast access to file events and metadata across physical and cloud environments.
+Code42 provides simple, fast detection and response to everyday data loss from insider threats by focusing on customer data on endpoints and the cloud to answer questions like:

+* Where is my data?
+* Where has my data been?
+* When did my data leave?
+* What data exactly left my organization?

-This integration was integrated and tested with version xx of Code42
+This integration was integrated and tested with the fully-hosted SaaS implementation of Code42 and requires a Platinum level subscription.

+## Use Cases
+---

+* Ingesting File Exfiltration alerts from Code42
+* Management of Departing Employees within Code42
+* General file event and metadata search

 ## Configure Code42 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.